Nancy Stewart Mills, Ph.D.

 - Professor Emerita , Chemistry

-Teaching at a predominantly undergraduate institution is the best of all possible world.
+Teaching at a predominantly undergraduate institution is the best of all possible worlds.
 The balance of teaching and research available at Trinity allows me to work with students in the classroom and the laboratory, to share in their successes in both understanding the subject of chemistry and in making important contributions to it in research.
 The opportunity to be involved in an active research program informs my teaching.
 When I am forced to move into areas of chemistry with which I am not quite as familiar, I am reminded of the difficulties my students have when learning organic chemistry.
 My excitement about research and the pleasure in putting the pieces together gets transmitted to my teaching where I want to help my students put the pieces together to understand chemistry.
 It is the perfect synergy.

 *indicates Trinity student